Cross-tenant Microsoft 365 migration: Pro tips for a smooth process

 • One or more areas of your organization introduced a new tenant without consulting the IT team

-The goal of a tenant-to-tenant migration is to move content, such as SharePoint sites, Teams channels, shared drives, and Planner plans, from one tenant to another (ideally, with as few surprises as possible).
+The goal of a tenant-to-tenant user data migration is to move workloads like SharePoint Online, Microsoft Teams, OneDrive, and Exchange Online mailboxes from the source tenant to the target tenant with minimal downtime (ideally, with as few surprises as possible).

 Depending on what you need to move, your cross-tenant migration for Microsoft 365 might include a SharePoint migration, a OneDrive migration, a Teams migration, or a group migration.